alexamies/chinesenotes.com/README.md

 # Chinese Notes
 ## About the project
-This is a project for learning modern and literary Chinese language.
-It has a dictionary, some language tools, web pages for learning grammar and such, a collection of texts, and a system for looking up the words in the texts by mouse over and popover by clicking on the words.
+This is a project for study of modern and literary Chinese language.
+It includes a Chinese-English dictionary, some language tools, web pages for learning grammar and such, a collection of texts, and a system for looking up the words in the texts by mouse over and popover by clicking on the words.
 Source code is in PHP and Go.

 ## Installing the Chinese Notes web site